Arthur-LeVesque/visual-scripting-example/Documentation/Tutorial01.CharacterCameraControls.md

 # Project Setup

 1. If you skipped Tutorial00, your project should be based off of the 2D Core Template.
+Recommended for Unity 2022.3.12 or greater.

    [![img_120.png](Images/Tutorial01.CharacterCameraControls/img_120.png)](./Images/Tutorial01.CharacterCameraControls/img_120.png)